quizbowl/why/diagram/diagram.md

 ## Smart buzzer system
 Description of what a “smart buzzer system” is.

+- It interfaces with the [Packet reader] for player names, and interfaces with the [Match scorekeeper] for output.
+- Record who got the question completely automatically.
+- Keep track of buzzer races.
+- Automatically recognize the player and start the 5-second timer.

 ## Quizbowl-playing robots
 Description of what a “quizbowl-playing robot” is.